vajv12/CSC190_Website/README.md

 # Prototype
 <img src="https://upload.wikimedia.org/wikipedia/commons/a/ad/Figma-1-logo.png" alt="VSCode logo" width="20%" height="20%">
-Used Figma to help map out our website dynamics and to give our client a clear and concise picture of what steps we plan on taking.
+We utilized Figma to help map out our website dynamics.
+It was also helpful to give a clear and concise picture to our client on what steps we are planning to take.

 <img src="src/components/images/prototype.JPG" alt="prototype" width="30%" height="30%">
 <a href="https://www.figma.com/file/AbiVev09xmJ9DRe81yQ1bO/Great-Escape-Games?type=whiteboard&node-id=0%3A1&t=VvZZ1qSWYkgmuEbh-1">Link to Figma Wireframe</a>